Mogle7Arkad/weathercast/README.md

 # weathercast
 This is a simple weather app that enables you get the average weather condition of a city by simply searching the city's name.
-This app is program to display the average weather data of the basic weather elements vis: temperature(in celsius, kelvin and fareinheit), humidity(in percent-%) and windsspeed(in km/h).
+This app is program to display the average weather data of the basic weather elements vis: temperature(in celsius, kelvin and fahrenheit), humidity(in percent-%) and windsspeed(in km/h).
 Progressing, more features may be consider like ability to forecast weather for days, add more weather elements among other things to meet users need/demand.

 ## Features